Types of Business Entities in Poland

 1. Sole Proprietorship

-The simplest form of doing business in Poland is as a sole trader or sole proprietor.
-Individuals register their own business activity without creating a separate legal entity.
+One of the simplest types of companies in Poland for doing business is to set up a sole proprietorship.
+Individuals register their business activity without creating a separate legal entity.
 This form is appropriate for small firms and sole proprietors.

 Pros: